Lindsay Imber

-Lindsay Imber (born February 16, 1988) is an American musician who is the stadium organist for the National Hockey League's Anaheim Ducks.
+Lindsay Imber born February 16, 1988 is an American musician who is the stadium organist for the National Hockey League's Anaheim Ducks.

 Early life

 Imber grew up in the Los Angeles area and began training classically in piano at the age of seven.
+She attended Harvard-Westlake School.
 After graduating from UC Irvine with degrees in social ecology and criminology, law, and society, Imber obtained a security statistics job with Major League Baseball's Los Angeles Dodgers organization.
 While working for the Dodgers, she became a self-taught organist, using the Dodgers' Roland Atelier AT-80s organ as a practice instrument.

 Imber's early professional sports experience includes filling in for 27-year Dodgers organist Nancy Bea Hefley when she was absent from games in Los Angeles.

 Anaheim Ducks organist

 When the Anaheim Ducks and Los Angeles Kings played during the 2014 NHL Stadium Series at Dodger Stadium, Imber met Staples Center organist Dieter Ruehle.
 At the time, while Ruehle played for the Kings, the Ducks did not employ an organist.

 In 2015, the Ducks acting on Ruehle's recommendation invited Imber to audition for the organist vacancy; Her first game with Anaheim was Game 1 of the 2015 Stanley Cup Playoffs's First Round series between Anaheim and the visiting Winnipeg Jets.
 Similar to Atlanta Braves organist Matthew Kaminski's use of organ walkup songs, Imber plays a short flourish tailored for each player upon a goal or assist announcement.

 In 2020, the Loyola Marymount Lions baseball team announced Imber as organist for its Sunday Kids Days promotion.

 Imber designed the Ducks' first-ever Pride themed warm-up jerseys to honor the LGBT community.
 Ducks players wore these jerseys during the team's inaugural Pride Night vs the Montreal Canadiens on March 3, 2023.